dalesnail/crow/README.md

 _Crow manages files - Mostly .dot files - it packages those dotfiles in a nest managable through [gnustow](https://www.gnu.org/software/stow/) 📦_

+### *Note - this is not currently in a state for use if you somehow manage to stumble upon this.
+It is currently just a personal project*

 ### Workflow:
 #### To add a file to crow for management:
 - `crow -a YourAlias -s ~/path/to/your/file.conf`